-Join us June 7, 2020 through June 12, 2020 for our 18th annual Grand Illinois Bike Tour!
-Our 2020 loop will tour the Trails of Madison County, on the Illinois side of the St. Louis area.
+Join us June 13, 2021 through June 18, 2021 for our 18th annual Grand Illinois Bike Tour!
+Our 2021 loop will tour the Trails of Madison County, on the Illinois side of the St. Louis area.
 We will start and stop in Litchfield, with overnights in Lebanon (one night), Edwardsville and Godfrey/Alton (two nights each).
-Join us and invite your cycling friends (non-riding volunteers needed too).
+Join us and invite your friends (non-riding volunteers needed too).

 Choose among our daily mileage options for a total ranging from 200 to 375 miles, consisting of quiet rural roads and 140+ miles on trails (almost all asphalt-surfaced) on old railroad corridors.
 Pick between our camping and hotel options, and enjoy evenings filled with good food and fellowship with riders hailing from around the country.
 Proceeds benefit Ride Illinois, a nonprofit bicycle advocacy organization, and support our mission to make Illinois a better, safer and more enjoyable place to ride.

 Our fully supported tour basics: